 So how can you plan your two shots?

-Shot listing your two shots
+Shot list the two shots

 If you’re making a movie or TV show, you want to make sure your time on set is used wisely.
 The two shot is a great way to cover multiple angles.
 This allows you to shoot less coverage so you can maximize your days.
 But to get this right, you’ve got to shot list.